-Effective access to EOSDIS depends on the end-to-end network connectivity between users and geographically-distributed EOSDIS Distributed Active Archive Centers (DAACs).
-This connectivity is provided by an EOSDIS internal logical network known as the EOS Mission Support network (EMSn) and an external logical network known as the EOS Science Support network (ESSn).
+Effective access to NASA's Earth Observation System Data and Information System (EOSDIS) depends on the end-to-end network connectivity between users and geographically-distributed, discipline-specific Distributed Active Archive Centers (DAACs).
+This connectivity is provided by an EOSDIS internal logical network known as NASA's Earth Observing System (EOS) Mission Support network (EMSn) and an external logical network known as the EOS Science Support network (ESSn).
 These two logical networks consist of a variety of physical networks including wide area and local area networks.

 The EMSn is made up of local-area and wide-area communication circuits and facilities between and among various EOS ground system elements to support EOS mission operations and mission-critical data transfers.